KrisHar29/SwapiTopTrump/README.md

 # SwapiTopTrump

 Making a console app (so far) to use data from SWAPI.dev to play Top Trumps.

+===05/05===

+Removed references to PlayerModelLinq => PlayerModel Set up menu item for calling API to store card details on machine and delete any exisiting data at the time.
+Happy with UI displayed on console for this method.

+Updated Computer logic to randomly select options 1-4 instead of 1-2

+Game Logic is still not fixed with regards to all the 0 values.

 ===02/05===

 PersonModel and Linq updated to reflect data annotation for json read…